m4rw3r/php-libev/README.rst

 Returns the time the current loop iteration received events.
 Seconds in libev time.

+**bool EventLoop::updateNow()**

+Establishes the current time by querying the kernel, updating the time returned by EventLoop::now() in the progress.
+This is a costly operation and is usually done automatically within EventLoop::run().

+This function is rarely useful, but when some event callback runs for a very long time without entering the event loop, updating libev's idea of the current time is a good idea.

 **bool EventLoop::suspend()**

 Suspends the event loop, pausing all timers and delays processing of events.